alanazinkin/CellularAutomata/doc/DESIGN_PLAN.md

 Pseudocode:

-// SimulationController manages user input and controls simulation flow
 SimulationController:
 Method: setSpeed(int speed)
-// receive user input from the slider display to increase the simulation speed
+* receive user input from the slider display to increase the simulation speed

 ControlPanel:
 Method: adjustSpeed(int speed)
-// update the slider to reflect the change
+* update the slider to reflect the change
-// this can be done using a listener
+* this can be done using a listener
 Method: slider.setSpeed(int speed)

 Simulation:
-// update the timer speed to reflect the new user input Timer.setDelay(int speed)
+* update the timer speed to reflect the new user input Timer.setDelay(int speed)

 Alana's Use Case 2: Provide a mechanism to save the current state of the simulation.